FinnE145/Lang3/README.md

 This repository includes an ipykernel kernel for use with Jupyter Notebooks.

 > Note: Currently, all the kernel does is echo whatever is sent to it, using code from [Jupyter](https://github.com/jupyter/echo_kernel).
 This will be changed as Lang3 is developed.
+In the meantime, feel free to compile the Lang3 source code and modify the kernel to run the executable yourself, or have it run `dotnet publish` automatically on startup.
+It shouldn't be too difficult to implement (I just don't have the time) and you can check out a similar python implementation for the [Lang3 Website](https://lang3.fmje.dev/run) [here](https://github.com/FinnE145/Lang3Website/blob/main/codeRunner.py) to guide you.
+If you do it, be sure to submit a pull request!

 To use the kernel, you must create a Python virtual environment and install ipykernel before installing the kernel.